← Second Opinion Service

 Consultation within 2–3 days

-In person at London Bridge Hospital, The Lister Chelsea, or Canary Wharf outpatients — or by video consultation.
+In person at London Bridge Hospital, The Lister Chelsea, or Canary Wharf — or by video consultation.

 Written opinion within 48–72 hours